 MOL Corporate Governance Organizational Structure

-We believe that the appropriate form of governance is to ensure the legality, appropriateness, and efficiency of business operations by ensuring an effective supervisory framework for the Board of Directors.
-This is accomplished while securing the audit function of the Audit & Supervisory Board, which is independent from the Board of Directors, and by having, as a matter of course, a mutual supervision and check mechanism between inside directors (directors also serving as executive officers) who execute operations, and a Board of Directors that consists of inside directors who carry out business operations and outside directors who do not execute operations but specialize in supervisory functions.
+We believe that the appropriate form of governance should achieve legality, appropriateness, and efficiency of business operations by ensuring an effective supervisory framework for the Board of Directors.
+This is accomplished by having a mutual supervision and check mechanism between inside directors, who also serve as executive officers and execute operations, and by forming a Board of Directors that consists of inside directors who carry out business operations and outside directors who do not execute operations but specialize in supervisory functions.
+The structure also secures the audit function of the Audit & Supervisory Board, which is independent from the Board of Directors.
 Based on this view, MOL has become a company with an Audit & Supervisory Board as provided for in the Companies Act.

-The Board of Directors, by its resolution, has established a basic policy for developing a system to secure the properness of operations (the internal control system).
-The MOL Group's officers and employees, under the president serving as the chief executive officer for management, carry out business operations in accordance with the management policy set by the Board of Directors and the above-mentioned basic policy, while being subject to supervision by the Board of Directors and audit by the Audit & Supervisory Board.
-(For details of the business operation system, please see the descriptions given in a later section.)
+The Board of Directors, by its resolution, has established a basic policy for developing a system to secure the properness of operations (internal control system).
+The MOL Group's officers and employees, under the president serving as the chief executive officer for management, carry out business operations in accordance with the management policy set by the Board of Directors and the above-mentioned basic policy, while being subject to supervision by the Board of Directors and audits by the Audit & Supervisory Board.
+(For details of the business execution system, please see the descriptions given in a later section.)

 Board of Directors

 As the central decision-making body of the Company, the Board of Directors deliberates and make decisions on the basic policies and the most important matters for the management of MOL Group.